NC3-LU/cases_web/_knowhow/sos/SOS-CompromisedData.markdown

 lang: en
 ---

-If access to your bank account, Facebook or email became compromised and ill-intentioned people can access them, here is what you should do:
+If access to your bank account, Facebook, or email became compromised and ill-intentioned people can access them, here is what you should do:

 #### 1. Immediately change the password for the account in question.
 This is the first thing you should do to protect your data.
-You should do this right away before a criminal has had the chance to access your data and change your [password]({% link _knowhow/glossary/Password.markdown %}) themselves.
+You should do this right away before criminals have the chance to access your data and change your [password]({% link _knowhow/glossary/Password.markdown %}) themselves.
 You should do this on a computer you trust.

 If you are unable to log in to your account immediately to change your password, call your administrator so they can block your account.